The Blindmen and the Elephant

 *

 later – perhaps 10 years old – when eating dinner at the “kids table” and when you did not want to finish your meal.
 Rather then telling us of “starving people In India” the babysitter would tell us to “have three last bites” – and these were not for The Father, The Son, and the Holy Spirit – but rather for “Herbert – S – and D”.
-With “S” and “D” being the two people who were completed the "triumvirate" at Mount Hope.
+With “S” and “D” being the two people who were completed the "triumvirate" at

 *